AlexandreDecan/sismic/docs/execution.rst

     interpreter.queue('clack')  # An event name can be provided as well interpreter.execute_once()  # Process the "clack" event

+Keywords arguments can be used to parametrize an :py:class:`~sismic.model.Event`.
+These parameters can be accessed by action code and guards in the statechart.

+.. testcode:: interpreter

+    e = Event('click', number_of_click=3)
+    assert e.number_of_click == 3

 More than one event can be passed to the :py:meth:`sismic.interpreter.Interpreter.queue` method at once:

 .. testcode:: interpreter